|Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

 Internet Moment: Students watched a presentation about how VOIP and webcams are combined to make video chatting possible.
 Streaming video from the internet was demonstrated and we watched live video from Cocoa Beach in Florida.
 The increased use of security cameras was discussed and we also discussed privacy rights and exactly where people should not be video recorded.
 We also visited EarthCam.com to view some online webcams from all around the world.

-Finish Full Page Ad Project: Students completed their rough draft, reviewed it with the teacher and then printed their final draft in full color.
+Continue Full Page Ad Project: Students continued to work on their Full Page Ad project.
+Some completed their rough draft, reviewed it with the teacher and then printed their final draft in full color.

-Formal Interviewing Techniques Using Webcams: Our students practiced formal interviewing techniques by Skyping with Mr. McCutcheon at Archie Stouffer Elementary School in Minden, Ontario, Canada.
-We learned about what school is like for his students, when their summer vacation is, what their school day looks like and what the weather is like there.
+Formal Interviewing Techniques Using Webcams: Our students practiced formal interviewing techniques by Skyping with Mr. Karnoscak from the Willowbook School north of Chicago, Illinois.
+We learned about what school is like for him and his students, what grade he teaches and what subjects he likes to teach.
+He also gave us a tour of his school.
 Before the interview we talked about the differences between web chatting with friends and participating in a formal web conference.
-We also prepared questions in advance.
+We also prepared our questions in advance.

 Technology Current Event Video: At the end of class we watched a short video about job interview techniques using webcams.